PKazm/Smartfusion2_Oscilloscope/README.md

 While the FFT results should give proper scaling, they provide no method to lock in a signal and prevent it from walking across the screen.
 This core will provide that functionality.

 This core is not yet written.

+## Pixel Bar Creator

+This is a simple component that takes an unsigned value of any length and converts it to a line of pixels where the number of "on" pixels is related to the value of the entered number compared to its possible maximum.
+An example is a single column in a visual equalizer used in audio systems.

+E.g.

+8 bit value of 127 is exactly half of the maximum 8 bit value of 255, therefore the lower half of the pixel bar will be "on". value of 63 would correspond with the lower 1/4 of the pixel bar being "on".

 ## LCD display